St Hermans Estate Co Limited

 Can caravans be sublet?

-No, but friends and family can use the caravan as long as they do not pay for it.
+No, but friends and family can use the caravan as long as the caravan owner does not charge them for doing so.

 Are caravans connected to mains services?